onflow/cadence/docs/language.md

 **not** in the field declaration.
 All fields **must** be initialized in the initializer, exactly once.

-Having to provide intitial values in the initializer might seem restrictive, but this ensures that all fields are always initialized in one location, the initializer, and the initialization order is clear.
+Having to provide initial values in the initializer might seem restrictive, but this ensures that all fields are always initialized in one location, the initializer, and the initialization order is clear.